davidjenner/davidjenner.github.io/_posts/2013-08-14-cloud-storage-with-dropbox.md

 ## What is Cloud Storage?

-Cloud storage has become a buzzword, but what does it actually mean?
+Cloud storage has become a buzzword, but what does it mean?
 In essence, cloud storage allows users to save files and data on remote servers instead of local drives.
 These files are then accessible from anywhere with an internet connection.

 This technology has revolutionized how individuals and businesses operate, bringing unparalleled convenience and flexibility.
 Here's why cloud storage matters: